 How to Create a Freelance Writer Website That Actually Gets You Writing Gigs

-The future is freelance.
-Did you know?
-By 2020, 50% of the U.S. workforce will do some type of freelance work — and it’s predicted that by 2027, freelancers will make up the majority.
-Whether you work exclusively freelance or take on additional side projects in conjunction with your full-time work, you’re joining an ever-growing population of successful, flexible, untethered, and creative craftspeople who are seeking flexible alternatives to traditional employment.
+So whether you work exclusively freelance or take on additional side projects in conjunction with your full-time work, you’re joining an ever-growing population of successful, untethered, and creative craftspeople who are seeking flexible alternatives to traditional employment.

 But because freelancers must do their own marketing legwork, you need to take advantage of every tool available to you in building a prolific writing business.
 One of the biggest weapons in your arsenal?
 A relevant web presence.
 Forget scouring the wanted ads to find work — establishing an online presence and showing off a strong virtual CV is vital for getting seen and earning $$$.

-How to put your best foot — and word — forward online?
+How to put your best foot—and word—forward online?
 A top-of-the-class website.
 For writers, a killer freelance writer website is a make-it-or-break-it tool for getting you leads on quality writing gigs.
 And we’re going to show you how to do it.
-Here’s what we’ll cover in this guide (in case you want to jump ahead):

 With a website, you can flaunt your talent and personality, create sustainable sales, build your writing portfolio, and connect with potential and return customers, building your business and financial success — all in one place.